-@entryPackageUrl – This required xs:anyURI attribute shall reference the Entry Package containing the application Entry Page.
-When the package is delivered by broadcast, the package referenced by the @entryPackageUrl attribute shall be present in the broadcast emission.
-When the package is delivered by broadband, the package shall be available for download from the referenced broadband server.
-For broadcast-delivered content, the @entryPackageUrl attribute shall point to an object delivered in ROUTE file mode per A/331, “Signaling, Delivery, Synchronization and Error Protection” [1].
-For broadband-delivered content, the @entryPackageUrl attribute shall be an absolute URL.
-For broadcast-delivered content, the @entryPackageUrl shall be a relative URL formatted as described in A/331, “Signaling, Delivery, Synchronization and Error Protection” [1].
+@bcastEntryPackageUrl – This optional xs:anyURI attribute shall reference an Entry Package containing the Entry Page of an application delivered by broadcast.
+The package referenced by the @bcastEntryPackageUrl attribute shall be present in the broadcast emission.
+For broadcast-delivered content, the @bcastEntryPackageUrl attribute shall point to an object delivered via ROUTE per A/331, “Signaling, Delivery, Synchronization and Error Protection” [1] and shall be a relative URL formatted as described in A/331, “Signaling, Delivery, Synchronization and Error Protection” [1].
+Either the @bcastEntryPackageUrl attribute or the @bbandEntryPageUrl attribute or both shall be present.

-@entryUrl – This required xs:anyURI attribute shall indicate the URL of the application entry point, e.g. the file in the package with a Content-Location value matching the value given in the @entryUrl attribute.
+@bcastEntryPageUrl – This optional xs:anyURI attribute shall indicate the URL of the broadcast-delivered application entry point, e.g. the file in the package with a Content-Location value matching the value given in the @bcastEntryPageUrl attribute.
+If the @bcastEntryPackageUrl attribute is present, the @bcastEntryPageUrl attribute shall also be present.

-@alternateEntryPkgUrl – This optional xs:anyURI attribute shall be a URL that points to the same package as is referenced by the @entryPackageUrl attribute.
-If the @alternateEntryPkgUrl attribute is present, the delivery path for the @entryPackageUrl attribute shall be broadcast and the delivery path for the @alternateEntryPkgUrl attribute shall be broadband.
-The @alternateEntryPkgUrl attribute shall reference a file that shall be available for download from the referenced broadband server.
-The @alternateEntryPkgUrl attribute shall be an absolute URL.
+@bbandEntryPageUrl – This optional xs:anyURI attribute shall be a URL of an Entry Page of a broadband-delivered application.
+The @bbandEntryPageUrl attribute shall reference a file that shall be available for download from the referenced broadband server and shall be an absolute URL.
+Either the @bcastEntryPackageUrl attribute or the @bbandEntryPageUrl attribute or both shall be present.

 A change in either URL shall be an indication that a new application Entry Page is available.

-@validFrom – This optional xs:dateTime attribute shall indicate that, when the service is selected, the Entry Page (the page referenced by @entryUrl) contained within the Entry Package attribute is intended to be loaded starting at the indicated date and time, or at any time after the indicated date and time and before the date and time indicated by @validUntil.
+@validFrom – This optional xs:dateTime attribute shall indicate that, when the service is selected, the Entry Page (the page referenced by the @bcastEntryPageUrl attribute or the @bbandEntryPageUrl attribute) is intended to be loaded starting at the indicated date and time, or at any time after the indicated date and time and before the date and time indicated by @validUntil.
 When this attribute is not present, the application Entry Page is valid now and the application Entry Page is intended to be loaded at the time this HELD is received.
 The value of the @validFrom attribute may indicate a time in the future.

-@validUntil – This optional xs:dateTime attribute shall indicate that the Entry Page (the page referenced by @entryUrl) contained within the Entry Package at the @entryUrl attribute is intended to be unloaded starting at the indicated date and time.
-If the @validUntil attribute is not specified, the application indicated by the @entryUrl attribute is intended to stay loaded for the indefinite future.
+@validUntil – This optional xs:dateTime attribute shall indicate that the Entry Page (the page referenced by the @bcastEntryPageUrl attribute or the @bbandEntryPageUrl attribute) is intended to be unloaded starting at the indicated date and time.
+If the @validUntil attribute is not specified, the application indicated by the @bcastEntryPageUrl attribute or the @bbandEntryPageUrl attribute is intended to stay loaded for the indefinite future.
 The value of the @validUntil attribute, if present, shall indicate a time in the future relative to the delivery time of this instance of the HELD, and represent a time farther in the future than the time given in the @validFrom attribute, if the @validFrom attribute is present.
 When this attribute is not present, the application Entry Page is valid indefinitely.

 @coupledServices – This optional held:listOfUnsignedShort attribute shall consist of a space-separated list of linear Services sharing a common broadcaster application.
 Each Service shall be represented as a 16-bit unsigned integer value of the SLT.Service@serviceId The receiver may use the information in the @coupledServices attribute as a caching hint, to preferentially retain the application content in cache upon a Service change, since a tuned-to service may employ the same application.